USS Chesapeake (1799): Armament

 Gun ratings did not correspond to the actual number of guns a ship would carry.
 Chesapeake was noted as carrying 40 guns during her encounter with in 1807 and 50 guns during her engagement with in 1813.
 The 50 guns consisted of twenty-eight 18-pounder (8 kg) long guns on the gun deck, fourteen on each side.
 This main battery was complemented by two long 12-pounders (5.5 kg), one long 18-pounder, eighteen 32-pounder (14.5 kg) carronades, and one 12-pound carronade on the spar deck.
 Her broadside weight was 542 lb.

 The ships of this era had no permanent battery of guns; guns were completely portable and were often exchanged between ships as situations warranted.
-Each commanding officer modified his vessel's armament to his liking while taking into consideration factors such as the overall tonnage of cargo, complement of personnel aboard, and planned routes to be sailed.
+Each commanding officer modified his vessel's armament to his liking, taking into account the overall tonnage of cargo, complement of personnel aboard, and planned routes to be sailed.
 Consequently, a vessel's armament would change often during its career; records of the changes were not generally kept.

 Quasi-War

 Chesapeake was launched on 2 December 1799 during the undeclared Quasi-War (1798–1800), which arose after the French navy seized American merchant ships.
 Her fitting-out continued until May 1800.
-In March Josiah Fox was reprimanded by Secretary of the Navy Benjamin Stoddert for continuing to work on Chesapeake while Congress, still awaiting completion, was fully manned with a crew drawing pay.
+In March, Josiah Fox was reprimanded by Secretary of the Navy Benjamin Stoddert for continuing to work on Chesapeake while Congress, still awaiting completion, was fully manned with a crew drawing pay.
 Stoddert appointed Thomas Truxton to ensure that his directives concerning Congress were carried out.

-Chesapeake first put to sea on 22 May commanded by Captain Samuel Barron and marked her departure from Norfolk with a 13-gun salute.
+Chesapeake first put to sea on 22 May, commanded by Captain Samuel Barron and marked her departure from Norfolk with a 13-gun salute.
 Her first assignment was to carry currency from Charleston, South Carolina, to Philadelphia.
 On 6 June she joined a squadron patrolling off the southern coast of the United States and in the West Indies escorting American merchant ships.

 Capturing the 16-gun French privateer La Jeune Creole on 1 January 1801 after a chase lasting 50 hours, she returned to Norfolk with her prize on 15 January.
 Chesapeake returned briefly to the West Indies in February, soon after a peace treaty was ratified with France.
 She returned to Norfolk and decommissioned on 26 February, subsequently being placed in reserve.